SpitFire-666/AndroidThemes/README.md

 ## Icon tips
 - Icons can be extracted from Windows files using wrestool, which supports all Windows DLLs, EXEs etc since Windows 3.0!
-- VirtualBox hard drive .vdi files can be opened/extracted with 7Zip
+- VirtualBox hard drive .vdi files can be opened/extracted with 7Zip (eg so you can install a legacy OS then extract the icons from it)
 - .ICO files can be converted to .PNG (with transparency!) using imagemagick
 - Fun icons can be found in MORICONS.DLL and PIFMGR.DLL
 - Win95/NT 4.0 have the same vibe, likewise with Win2k/ME.
 Icons/wallpaper colour are the same.
 WinME and Win2k do have different wallpaper though